-We are in a strange time and all of us are effected to some degree.
-Many are feeling unsettled, worried and concerned and most social interactions have come to a halt.
+We are in a strange time and all of us are affected to some degree.
+Many are feeling unsettled, worried, and concerned and most social interactions have come to a halt.
 I hope you are doing the best you can to promote self-care.
-There are many different attitudes surrounding us now and I encourage you to stay positive, hopeful and dynamic.
-Now is the time to be creative whether you live alone, find yourself homeschooling your kids while trying to work, or live with roommates, a partner or family. (more…)
+There are many different attitudes surrounding us now and I encourage you to stay positive, hopeful, and dynamic.
+Now is the time to be creative whether you live alone, find yourself homeschooling your kids while trying to work, or live with roommates, a partner, or family. (more…)

 A blog reader writes, “Hi I’m a 45 yr. old woman living alone.
 For about 8 yrs my mother has become very controlling.
 She insists I move closer to her so I can be with family more.
 She doesn’t take into consideration I have a life and a job.
 How do I tell her no without hurting her feelings and still keep my boundaries?”